rsyncOSX/rsyncuidocs/content/en/docs/Quicktask.md

 {{< alert >}}

-The Quick task function in version 2.6.4 is not working as it should, my fault.
-It is a minor function and only valid for remote servers.
-But if you sometimes use it, there is a new version 2.6.5 for download which fixes the issue.
-If you don’t need Quick task, don’t bother to download.
+The Quick task function in this release is not functioning as intended due to an oversight on my part.
+Although it is a minor function and only applicable to remote servers, if you occasionally utilize it, there is a newer version, version 2.6.5, available for download that addresses the issue.
+If you do not require the Quick task function, there is no need to download the updated version.

 {{< /alert >}}